 Required Courses and Plan of Study

-Courses are grouped in the following five broad areas: Artificial Intelligence and Databases, Programming Languages and Software Engineering, Systems and Networks, Theoretical Computer Science, and Visual Computing.
-The list of pre-approved courses with their areas follows.
+Courses are grouped into five areas: Artificial Intelligence and Databases, Programming Languages and Software Engineering, Systems and Networks, Theoretical Computer Science, and Visual Computing.
+These areas apply at both the basic and the advanced level.

 All the following requirements should be satisfied for the MS in CS degree:

-• CS 583 Analysis of Algorithms (from the Theoretical Computer Science area) and two additional core courses from two other areas must be successfully completed with a grade of B- or higher.
-Students receiving lower than a B- must retake the course or face termination.
+• Core: Students must take CS 583 Analysis of Algorithms (from the Theoretical Computer Science area) and two additional core courses from two other areas.
+Core courses must be successfully completed with a grade of B- or higher.
+Students receiving lower than a B- must retake the course, or choose a different core course and use the B- grade as an elective.

-• At least four courses (12 credits) must be chosen from the advanced courses in the list of pre-approved courses from at least two different areas.
+• Advanced: At least four courses (12 credits) must be chosen from the advanced courses in the list given below.
+These four courses must come from at least two different areas.

-• At least six courses, including two advanced courses, must be designated CS.
+• CS designation: At least six courses, two of which must be advanced, must be designated CS.

-• At least eight courses must be taken from the list of pre-approved courses.
-Up to two courses that are not on the list of pre-approved courses may be taken with prior approval of the program director.
+• Alternative electives: Up to two courses that are not on the list of pre-approved courses may be taken with prior approval of the program director.

 Plan of Study